Collaborators

 Epilepsy study

 The goal of the study is to further our understanding on the neurobiological correlates of language processing.
 40 participants take place in this study, aged 8 to 14.
 Approximately 20 of the participants were diagnosed with epilepsy and the remaining 20 are healthy controls with no neurological condition.
-Data collection is taking place
+Data collection

 Improved language development after quarantine (HaAretz news)